ahuynh42/cs_courses_berkeley/README.md

 # cs_courses_berkeley
-This repo contains project files from upper division CS courses Andrew Huynh has taken at University of California, Berkeley.
+This repo contains project files from upper division CS courses Andrew Huynh has taken at the University of California, Berkeley.
 These courses are:
 * CS160 User Interface Design and Development
 * CS161 Computer Security
 * CS168 Introduction to the Internet: Architecture and Protocols